Advice > Consulting

 According to Capital One’s career website, these departments and roles have the highest number of job openings as of writing:

-For more guidance on case interviews, take a look at our guide to Capital One case interviews.
-You may also want to reference some of the resources mentioned in our review of these popular case interview books.
+For more guidance on case interviews, take a look at our guide to Capital One case interviews or read our case interview prep guide

 Finally, if you’re lucky enough to pass all of your interviews, you’ll receive your job offer from Capital One.
 There isn’t much information online about what exactly happens during this stage, but it will likely be your chance to negotiate your offer.